jec1342/Pseudocode-Project/pseudocode.md

-START: This is the start of the Program
+# START: This is the start of the Program

-Functionality: A user wants to wash their hands properly
+## Functionality: A user wants to wash their hands properly

-Objects/Data Structures
+## Objects/Data Structures
--Sink
+- Sink
--Hand Soap
+- Hand Soap
--Hand Towel
+- Hand Towel

-END: This is the end of the Program
+# END: This is the end of the Program